Binance.US suspends USD deposits, pausing fiat withdrawal channels

-The move comes as the U.S. financial regulators supported a freeze on the cryptocurrency exchange's assets earlier in the day.
+The move comes as the U.S. financial regulators supported a freeze on Binance's assets earlier in the day.

+The U.S. Securities and Exchange Commission's take on cryptocurrency is "extremely aggressive and intimidating, Binance.US said in a tweet, adding that it has created challenges between the exchange and its banking partners.

+Trading, staking, deposits and withdrawals in crypto would remain fully operational, Binance.US said in a notice to its customers.

 (Reporting by Rahat Sandhu in Bengaluru; Editing by Dhanya Ann Thoppil)